Chanimal Channel Consulting Process

 - Start to field reseller inquiries.
 Respond to calls and emails from resellers, plus review reseller applications, send approval emails, and setup orientation meetings.

 - Target the first 10 resellers.
 We try to get the initial 10 resellers ASAP.
 These are the ones we practice on to confirm they have everything they need to sell and support the product, that our commission provisioning is set up, and to field and get the answers to most of the questions we will typically see–so we are ready for more advanced recruiting.

-- Review and execute on-going recruiting approaches.
-We discuss affiliates, alliances (usually where the biggest group of partners come on board), direct response campaigns, telemarketing, etc. By this time most companies have partners and they start to produce revenue (that helps pay for ongoing recruiting–but we start with the campaigns that have little to no cost).
-This is the rinse and repeat stage where a program can scale to hundreds and even thousands of partners.
-Fortunately, the channel is THE great multiplier and can be scaled and always produces the highest ROI for time and budget spent.
+- Review and execute ongoing recruiting approaches.
+We discuss affiliates, alliances (usually where the biggest group of partners comes on board), direct response campaigns, telemarketing, etc. By this time most companies have partners and they start to produce revenue (that helps pay for ongoing recruiting–but we start with the campaigns that have little to no cost).
+This is the rinse-and-repeat stage where a program can scale to hundreds and even thousands of partners.
+Fortunately, the channel is THE great multiplier and can be scaled, and always produces the highest ROI for time and budget spent.

 Phase III – Enablement

 - Orientation.
 All new resellers go through the orientation meeting.
 This typically lasts one hour and covers an overview of the portal (so we can review the policies and the content we created for them), a product demo (similar to the one a customer might see–so they get a model of how that works), we explain how they place an order and review any special promotions (we usually recommend a “jump-start” margin amount within the first 90 days–so they have an incentive to start selling immediately (and to help cover their opportunity cost of picking up a new product (learning instead of selling).
 We never leave the meeting without setting up the next meeting (which is our marketing meeting).